apayne/rc-shim/README.md

-attempting to start or stop the service directly, the shim interprets the "start" and "stop" commands and then sends signals to the supervisor to take the appropriate action, as well as maintaining any symbolic links in the scan directory.
+attempting to start or stop the service directly, the shim interprets the "start" and "stop" commands and then sends signals to the supervisor to take the appropriate action, as well as maintaining any symbolic links in the supervisor's scan directory.
 The supervisor then handles the start/stop command on behalf of the shim.
 Because the existing symlinks in each runlevel will continue to point to the shim, everything else - including the use of the "service" command - functions normally.

 This should be fully compatible with system startup, shutdown, and runlevel changes.
 The only change that takes place is that instead of